- Iraq – Turkey Crude Oil Pipeline

-Petroleum Pipeline Corporation (BOTAŞ) was the Turnkey Contractor for the part of BTC pipeline in the territory of the Republic of Turkey with a 1076 km length.
-In addition, BOTAŞ International Limited (BIL) is the operator of the part of BTC pipeline in the territory of the Republic of Turkey.
+Petroleum Pipeline Corporation (BOTAŞ) was the Turnkey Contractor for the part of the BTC pipeline in the territory of the Republic of Turkey with a 1076 km length.
+In addition, BOTAŞ International Limited (BIL) is the operator of the part of the BTC pipeline in the territory of the Republic of Turkey.

-With BTC pipeline which reaches to Turkey through Baku (Azerbaijan) and Tbilisi (Georgia) and is operational since 4 June 2006, Turkmen and Kazakh oil are also transported depending on production besides the Azeri oil.
+With the BTC pipeline which reaches to Turkey through Baku (Azerbaijan) and Tbilisi (Georgia) and is operational since 4 June 2006, Turkmen and Kazakh oil are also transported depending on production besides the Azeri oil.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.